rvvincelli/rvvincelli.github.io/_posts/55555-5-5-impala-incremental-updates.md

 ## How to run

+First of all create the data files on HDFS on the paths from the `LOCATION`s above.

 Just fire up your `impala-shell`, `connect` to the `impalad` and issue the statements!
 You can work from the Impala UI provided by [Hue](http://gethue.com/) as well but be careful as you may not see eventual errors.

-For batch mode put all of the statements in a text file and run the [--query-file](http://www.cloudera.com/content/www/en-us/documentation/cdh/5-1-x/Impala/Installing-and-Using-Impala/ciiu_shell_options.html) option.
+For batch mode put all of the statements in a text file and run the [--query_file](http://www.cloudera.com/content/www/en-us/documentation/cdh/5-1-x/Impala/Installing-and-Using-Impala/ciiu_shell_options.html) option:
+`impala-shell -i impala.daemon.host:21000 -f impala_upserts.sql`
 In this case the process will abort if query execution errors occur.

 That's * FROM me.here!